Multi-faith and belief Chaplaincy

 Craiglockhart Campus

-The room is located in 4/32 and a shower room is available along the corridor at Room 4/01.
-These facilities are located on the 4th floor and are accessible by stairs or lift (the lift is located by the War Poet's Collection).
+There is also a dedicated Muslim Prayer Room in 4/03, a shower room is available along the corridor at Room 4/01.
+These facilities are located on the 4th floor and are accessible by stairs or lift (the lift is located by the War Poet's Collection)

 Merchiston Campus